 You might be surprised at the answer!
 But first, I have a little news…

 In healing ministry, I hear all kinds of excuses like this one.
 Perhaps the most infamous is that “Paul had a physical problem that God wouldn’t heal.”
 This is based on 2 Corinthians 12, in which Paul states that he was given a “thorn in the flesh” to keep him from becoming conceited.

 I recently sat down to write an article about Paul’s thorn in the flesh, and it ended up becoming far too long.
-Instead, I received special permission from my publisher (Destiny Image) to self-publish my study ahead of the second book I’m under contract with them to release.
+Instead, it became a book (UPDATE: Now in its second edition):

 The result is a short book that I’m releasing TODAY: Spiritual Tweezers: Removing Paul’s Thorn and Other False Objections to God’s Will for Healing.
 Right now, I’d like to offer you an exclusive preview that will answer the question posed by this article.

 Did Jacob Limp for the Rest of His Life?

 Back to Jacob’s limp.
 Did Jacob limp for the rest of his life?
 I’d like to share with you an excerpt from my new book that raises some interesting points.
 Here’s the section on Jacob’s limp:

 I can’t tell you how many people I have heard argue that Jacob’s limp justifies their sickness or disease.
 “Well,” they say, “Jacob did limp for the rest of his life, and it was a good thing that God did.
 So maybe this is something like that.”

 I sharply disagree; and in a moment, you’ll see why.